goldginkgo/architecture_tool_django/README.rst

 Functional Features
 -------------------
-* Log in  with Gitlab.
+* Log in  with Gitlab
-* A GUI to create/update all resources.
+* A GUI to create/update all resources
-* JSON schema to define node attributes and constrains.
+* JSON schema to define node attributes and constrains
-* Generates PlantUML diagrams to define graphical views of the system.
+* Generates PlantUML diagrams to define graphical views of the system
-* Synchronize data from upstream tools or resources.
+* Synchronize data from upstream tools or resources
-* Act as single source of truth by pushing data to downstream tools.
+* Act as single source of truth by pushing data to downstream tools
-* Background job to save data to Gitlab for traceability of data changes.
+* Background job to save data to Gitlab for traceability of data changes
 * Background job to update document in Confluence whenever a node changes
 * Zoom in/out of diagrams